Chart Color Schemes

 Household Composition

-Hoxton Park features high concentrations of family households, with a median household size of 3.5 people
+Hoxton Park features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 88.6% of all households, including 55.5% couples with children, 16.8% couples without children, and 15.7% single parent families.
-Non-family households account for the remaining 11.4%, with lone person households making up 9.9% and group households comprising 1.4%.
-The median household size is 3.5 people.
+Non-family households comprise the remaining 11.4%, with lone person households at 9.9% and group households making up 1.4%.
+The median household size is 3.5 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households